PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 leverage the external community to help keep users safe.

-Cyber criminals from around the world are continuously finding new ways of breaking websites or stealing personal information and more if they are related to ecommerce.
+Cyber criminals from around the world are continuously finding new ways of breaking websites or stealing personal information, even more so when they are related to e-commerce.

 It invites White Hat Hacker to play with us and report issues before a "bad guy" messes up the PrestaShop open source project.

 # What's in scope

 First of all, keep in mind this bounty programm does not concern regular bugs, but only security flaws.
-If you have problems and wish to report a bug, feel free to open an issue on our GitHub repository [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop/issues/new/choose)
+If you encounter any bug in PrestaShop not related to security, feel free to [create an issue in our public bug tracker](https://github.com/PrestaShop/PrestaShop/issues/new/choose).

 Then, this bounty program covers code from our GitHub repository [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop) plus all PrestaShop modules defined in the composer.json file.